ColeyG/training-repo/readme.md

 Yo this is Collin!
 I made an edit to the readme!
-AAAAAAAAAAAAAAAAAAAAAAAAA MY NAME JEFF
+AAAAAAAAAAAAAAAAAAAAAAAAA MY NAME JEFF we made a mistake and I had to fix it